Subscribe

 • Not all blisters require a trip to the vet — If you see redness, swelling, or a blister that won’t heal, it’s best to seek medical attention.

 A blister is a fluid-filled pocket that forms underneath the top layer of skin.
-The fluid, called serum, leaks from injured tissue.
-Dogs can get blisters in many places on their bodies, including under a collar or harness, on their foot pads, and even between their toes.
+Dogs can get blisters in many places on their bodies, typically where there’s lots of friction happening.
+Blisters are most common on the paws, but you may also see one under a dog’s collar or harness.

-Blisters can be painful and cause sore paws.
+Any dog owner who’s had a blister themselves knows how painful they can be, and it’s no different for our pups.
 If your pet has blisters on its feet, you might even notice a change in your dog’s gait or limping as they avoid putting pressure on the affected area.
+Your pup will be very grateful if you can see the signs of a blister and help them get the proper treatment.

 Dog paw pad blisters are common.
 After all, dogs walk around barefoot 24/7!
-Here are 7 common causes of paw blisters:
+Here are some common causes of paw blisters:

 1. Burns from hot pavement